-See Reid, supra note 183, at 593-96.
+184 See Reid, supra note 183, at 593-96.

-Somerset v.
+185 Somerset v.
 Stewart, 98 Eng.
 Rep. 499 (K.B.
 1772).

-&lt;sup>186 See, e.g., William M. Wiecek, Somerset: Lord Mansfield and the Legitimacy of Slavery in the Anglo-American World, 42 U. Chi.
-L. Rev. 86, 86-87 (1974); A.L.
+186 See, e.g., William M. Wiecek, Somerset: Lord Mansfield and the Legitimacy of Slavery in the Anglo-American World, 42 U. CHI.
+L. REV. 86, 86-87 (1974); A.L.
 HIGGINBOTHAM, IN THE MATTER OF COLOR: RACE & THE AMERICAN LEGAL PROCESS: THE COLONIAL PERIOD 333-55 (1978).

-&lt;sup>187 Cleland v.
+187 Cleland v.
 Waters, 19 Ga.
 35, 41-42 (1855) (emphasis added).

-See, e.g., Sarah H. Cleveland, Foreign Authority, American Exceptionalism, and the Dred Scott Case, 82 CHI.-KENT L. REV. 393, 403 (2007).
+188 See, e.g., Sarah H. Cleveland, Foreign Authority, American Exceptionalism, and the Dred Scott Case, 82 CHI.-KENT L. REV. 393, 403 (2007).
 The author lucidly observes:

-in 1847, Georgia wanted its own common law, not that of any other state, particularly those above the 1767 border line between Pennsylvania and Maryland, which became known as the "Mason-Dixon Line."
-"Dangerous" cases were being litigated in northern courts, where the vestiges of slavery were dying out but not yet entirely extirpated.
-But of greater concern was the legal challenge of emancipation that slaves who were taken (not escaped) to free states claimed under the aegis of the common law declared in those free states.
-The most famous of these cases was decided by Massachusetts's most accomplished antebellum jurist, the legendary Chief Justice Lemuel Shaw, 191 in Commonwealth v.
-Aves, 192 in which he declared that Somerset's Case accurately stated the common law in Massachusetts and that when a non-fugitive slave entered the Commonwealth, he or she immediately became freed, 193 presaging scenarios such as the one proposition that English law did not allow slavery, it raised difficult questions regarding how slavery could be valid in the British colonies if it was invalid under the law of England.
+Somerset was decided in 1772 and formed part of the corpus of the English common law that was operative in the colonies at the time of the American Revolution.
+To the extent that the opinion stood for the in 1847, Georgia wanted its own common law, not that of any other state, particularly those above the 1767 border line between Pennsylvania and Maryland, which became known as the "Mason-Dixon Line."189 "Dangerous" cases were being litigated in northern courts, where the vestiges of slavery were dying out but not yet entirely extirpated.190 But of greater concern was the legal challenge of emancipation that slaves who were taken (not escaped) to free states claimed under the aegis of the common law declared in those free states.
+The most famous of these cases was decided by Massachusetts's most accomplished antebellum jurist, the legendary Chief Justice Lemuel Shaw,191 in Commonwealth v.
+Aves,192 in which he declared that Somerset's Case accurately stated the common law in Massachusetts and that when a non-fugitive slave entered the Commonwealth, he or she immediately became freed,193 presaging scenarios such as the one